The Garfield Show: Development

-Development for The Garfield Show began in 2007 to coincide with the strip's 30th anniversary.
+Development for The Garfield Show began in 2007 to coincide with the strip's 30th anniversary, when Dargaud Marina the French animation unit of French publishing house that released Garfield in France, Dargaud, had announced a CGI-animated series based on the comic strip series entitled The Garfield Show with Dargaud Media's CEO & managing director and founder of Dargaud Media's fellow studio Ellipsanime Productions, Robert Réa, would serve as executive producer for the upcoming series while Mediatoon would handle distribution.
 Many crew members from the previous animated series based on Garfield that debuted in 1988 returned to work on The Garfield Show.